-You can order the entrance tickets online.
+You can order entrance tickets online.
 But please make sure to buy from an authorized seller.

 Since in the past tourists did misbehave and mistreat the precious remnants, the visit is only possible on a guided tour in groups of 16 person max.
 That’s an official rule, I’ve heard that they don’t really control it that strictly.
 But just so you know.

-The regular entrance fee is 152 Soles which are approximately 47 US$.
-Students and minors pay half price, children up to 8 years have free entrance.
+The regular entrance fee is 152 Soles which is approximately 47 US$.
+Students and minors pay half price, and children up to 8 years have free entrance.

 It is possible to buy tickets at Cusco short before you go, but places per day are limited and you do risk that – especially Huayna and Montaña Picchu – are sold out.